8. Parts of speech

 Definition: Grammatical gender refers to noun classes in grammar.
 Unlike semantic gender, these noun classes may trigger agreement in other words or determine which inflectional paradigm a word uses.

 Categories: In some languages, including many Indo-European languages, grammatical gender has distinctions between masculine and feminine or between masculine, feminine, and neuter.
 Other languages, including many Algonquian languages, have distinctions between animate and inanimate nouns.
-Languages in the Bantu family have approximately 16 noun classes (half singular and half plural), and all humans belong to the same noun class.
+Languages in the Bantu family have approximately 16 noun classes (half singular and half plural), and all humans belong to the same noun class, as we saw for SiSwati above in example (15).

 Property of: Words, mostly nouns.
 Morphemes encoding grammatical gender are usually inflectional morphemes.